CSOgroup/Lymphomoid-IF-pipeline/README.md

 ...
 ```

+### Conda environment (one-time setup)
+The scripts in this step require some packages that need to be installed in a Conda environment.

+If you don't have a Conda environment, you can create one by running `conda create -n lymphomoid_if conda-forge::python=3.9`.

+In order to install the packages listed in the file _requirements.txt_, run `conda install -c conda-forge openjdk gcc singularity python-javabridge ome::bftools bioconda::nextflow=21.10.6`.
+Then `pip install -r requirements.txt`.

+This step must be done only once.
+The next time you need to use the pipeline, you can activate the environment with `conda activate lymphomoid_if`.

 ### VSI to .OME.TIF format conversion
 In this step we will convert the images from the .vsi to the .ome.tif format.
-The script uses a software called _bfconvert_ from Bio-Formats Tools, and requires the packages listed in the file _requirements.txt_.
-In order to install them, make sure that you are using Python 3 (version 3.8 or newer), and if you are using a conda environment, run `conda install -c conda-forge pip openjdk`.
-Then, run `pip install numpy`, then `pip install -r requirements.txt` and finally `pip install numpy --upgrade`.
+The script uses a software called _bfconvert_ from Bio-Formats Tools.

+1. If not yet activated, activate the environment using `conda activate lymphomoid_if`.
-1. If it doesn't already exist, create a directory called _Tiff_ inside the main directory.
+2. If it doesn't already exist, create a directory called _Tiff_ inside the main directory.
 So it should be at the same level of the _Quantification_ directory.
-2. Connect to the server using ssh on your Terminal and move to the directory containing the scripts of the pipeline.
+3. Connect to the server using ssh on your Terminal and move to the directory containing the scripts of the pipeline.
-3. Run the script _vsi2tiff.py_ with the following required parameters:
+4. Run the script _vsi2tiff.py_ with the following required parameters:
    * `--input_vsi`: the path to the .vsi file that needs to be converted into .ome.tif files.
    * `--output_dir`: the path to the _Tiff_ directory